ABOUT THE ASUN

 We are united as a community of students, athletes, coaches, faculty, administrators, staff and fans.

-- For the second season in a row, all Men’s and Women’s Basketball conference games were streamed live on the WatchESPN platform.
-Championships for seven other sports were produced and broadcast across ASUN campuses as well, including the first Beach Volleyball Championship broadcast.
+- A record-high 460 contests were broadcast on ESPN3, while for the third season in a row, all Men’s and Women’s Basketball conference games were streamed live on the WatchESPN platform.
+Championships for nine other sports were produced and broadcast across ASUN campuses as well, including the first Men’s and Women’s Tennis Championship Final broadcast.

-- ASUN Men’s Basketball teams played in front of 214,851 fans during the 2016-17 season.
-For the fourth straight season, the ASUN Men’s Basketball Championship Final was played in front of a sell out crowd.
+- ASUN Men’s Basketball teams played in front of 183,972 fans during the 2016-17 season.
+For the fifth-straight season, the ASUN Men’s Basketball Championship Final was played in front of a sell out crowd.

 WE PUT STUDENTS FIRST